Can I make a submission?

 - Submitting an abstract is a multi-step process.
 Each step asks several questions:

-- Enter specialty interest, eligibility for award and membership information.
+- Step 2: enter specialty interest, eligibility for award and membership information

-- Enter abstract title, text, authors and affiliations.
+- Step 3: enter abstract title, text, authors and affiliations

 How are papers selected?

-When will I hear the outcome of my submission?
+When will I hear about the outcome of my submission?

 We will write to everybody on 18 December 2019, with details on the outcome of their submission.
 Please do not call the office for an update on your submission until this date.
 We are only able to give information to the person who submitted the abstract.